maciek404/breakout-game/README.md

 ## Features

 * Paddle controlled with the keyboard
-* Ball physics with horizontal and vertical bouncing
+* Ball movement and bouncing
 * Multiple rows of colored blocks
 * Custom color palette
 * Score tracking